-- A. This division is intended for the beginner rider who is not yet ready to canter or lope in a horse show setting. - B. The spirit of this division is to provide safe opportunities for beginner riders.
-Due to concerns for safety, the determination of rider participation in this division cannot be protested. - C. Classes will be limited to walk-trot/jog only. - D. Eligibility for this division is limited to two years. - E. Riders in this division may exhibit a secondary animal in Very Small Equine and Driving Divisions. - F. Class Description and classes can be found in the divisions of the discipline.
+- A. This division is intended for beginner riders who are not yet ready to canter or lope in a horse show setting. - B. The spirit of this division is to provide safe opportunities for beginner riders.
+Due to safety concerns, the determination of rider participation in this division cannot be protested. - C. Classes will be limited to walk-trot/jog only. - D. Eligibility for this division is limited to two years. - E. Riders in this division may exhibit a secondary animal in Very Small Equine and Driving Divisions. - F. Classes available to beginners are as follows (descriptions of classes can be found in each discipline): - a.
+Showmanship (English and Western, halter (English and Western, hunter Hack Ground Poles, Hunter Under Saddle, English Pleasure, Equitation on the Flat, Western Pleasure, Horsemanship, Trail, Ranch Trail, Ranch Riding, Ranch Pleasure, Ranch Confirmation, Bow-Tie, and Plug Race.